Acceptable Targets: Pastis notes in one commentary that French people are one of the few groups he never gets called out for making fun of.

 Angst?
 What Angst?: Pastis loves to play this up for dark humor.
 The deaths of characters rarely elicit any sort of grief (and Pastis has killed many).
 Various crocodiles, the roommate Leonard, and even Pastis himself have fallen victim to this.

-Ensemble Darkhorse: Da Crocs.
 Also, Orca.
 Ironically, Pastis decided to kill him off when he thought he was unpopular.
 By the time he realized Orca was popular, it was too late.
-Nonetheless, the character has sporadically made a couple appearances here and there, with the usual explanation that he "un-died".
+Nonetheless, the character made one more appearance in an arc about baseball, with the usual explanation that he "un-died".
+Although, immediately afterwards, Rat states "I had to kick Orca off our team, because technically, he's dead."
+But then Orca returned once more in 2013 by devouring the killer dolphins.

-Pastis has commented that he gets letters if Danny Donkey goes to long without appearing.
+Pastis has commented that he gets letters if Danny Donkey goes too long without appearing.

-One that sticks with this troper is one of his Danny Donkey books.
-A group of Environmental Activists ask him to cut down on drinking beer, recycle, and he can help save the world.
+One of his Danny Donkey books has a group of Environmental Activists ask him to cut down on drinking beer, recycle, and he can help save the world.
 Danny replies, "Why?
 When the world is so full of lies and greed, why save it?".
 The Activists are awed by his speech and change the Save the World rally to a Destroy the World rally.

 Fan Hater: Pastis claimed in an interview that he deliberately gets a rise out of these people.
 In response to angry letters, he sends them form letters of the "Thank You for Writing" variety, which only causes the complainants to send in more angry letters... in return for which he sends out more form letters...